pedropaulofreitas/movie-rating/README.md

 # My movie chat web app

-A simple angular app that gets movies metadata from a public API, displays it and save movie comments to f Firestore.
+A simple angular app that gets movies metadata from a public API, displays it and save movie comments to firestore.

 ## How to run the code